 - Eye Awaken: Used twice by Not Quite Dead characters.

-- Eye Scream: Dave's eye is pierced by a spike.
+- Eye Scream: Danny's eye is pierced by a spike.

 - Giggling Villain: The killer after his identity is revealed.